xxao/linque/README.md

 ```

 ### .flatten(selector)
 Produces new sequence by selecting and flattening items data using specified selector.
-This call does not evaluate
-current sequence.

 ```python
 data = ((0, 0), (1, 10), (2, 20), (3, 30), (4, 40))